MakeSchool-Tutorials/Makestagram-Swift/P7-Taking-Photos/content.md

 Now we can let the user pick an image.
 However, currently we don't get informed when the user has selected an image and we don't gain access to the selected image.

-#Closing the loop
+#Closing the Loop

 To gain access to the selected image we will use a pattern with which you should be familiar by now: _Delegation_.
 The `UIImagePickerController` allows a delegate to listen for selected images and other events.

 Take a short look at the documentation for the [`UIImagePickerControllerDelegate`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIImagePickerControllerDelegate_Protocol/) protocol.